 My Story: From Clueless Cook to Obsessed Food Blogger

-I’m Ally, a 26-year-old obsessed with cooking, menu planning, recipe finding, and, of course, eating.
-I live in Atlanta with my boyfriend, T, (a burger-and-fries-guy), and we both work 9-5’s in corporate America and are getting our MBA’s at night.
+I’m Ally, a 27-year-old obsessed with cooking, menu planning, recipe finding, and, of course, eating.
+I live in Alpharetta, GA with my fiancé, Taylor, (a burger-and-fries-guy), and we both work 9-5’s in corporate America and just finished up getting our MBA’s at night.
 It’s exhausting.
 Which is why you’ll notice I put so much time into meal planning, prep and leftovers.
 I’d much rather spend my (maybe) 2 hours of free time a day cooking, eating, and drinking wine than working out.
-That being said, my recipes and cooking style is mostly healthy- i go through phases- with one divine and indulgent recipe on the weekend.
+That being said, my recipes and cooking style is mostly healthy- I go through phases- with one divine and indulgent recipe on the weekend.
 My food is so freakin’ delicious, my burger-and-fries guy doesn’t even realize it’s healthy 😉

 90% of my day is spent being professional Ally, but the real me’s favorite place is in my kitchen, singing Frank Sinatra, glass of wine in hand, coming up with my next delicious meal.
 This blog is a little taste of my life and my kitchen.
 But guess what:

 My parents are great cooks, which means I never needed to learn to use anything other than a microwave until college.
 There’s a great story my mom tells about me when I was about 16: she’s out in the yard gardening and yells inside for me to get some water boiling for her for dinner.
 I yell back out, “How do you boil water?
 In the microwave?”.
 In that moment she was certain she failed me; a daughter that will never share her love of cooking.